 To study the phenomenon of organismal size uniformity, considerable precision and throughput is needed, which can be a challenge when working with multicellular organisms.
-The nematode Caenorhabditis elegans is a powerful model organism to study developmental growth because it has a quick generation time, produces large numbers of genetically identical offspring, and is easily cultured in controlled laboratory conditions (Wood 1988).
-Furthermore, C. elegans post-embryonic development is well characterized and marked by four larval-stage transitions (molts) that separate the C. elegans life cycle into five distinct stages: four larval stages (L1-L4) and adult (Singh and Sulston 1978).
+The nematode Caenorhabditis elegans is a powerful model organism to study the developmental growth because it has a quick generation time, produces large numbers of genetically identical offspring, and is easily cultured in controlled laboratory conditions (Wood 1988).
+Furthermore, C. elegans postembryonic development is well characterized and marked by four larval-stage transitions (molts) that separate the C. elegans life cycle into five distinct stages: four larval stages (L1-L4) and adult (Singh and Sulston 1978).
 The timing of these molts determines the completion of stage-specific development (Zaidel-Bar et al. 2010; Monsalve et al. 2011), underscoring the importance of developmental growth regulation in C. elegans.

 We can leverage C. elegans natural genetic diversity to connect phenotypic differences to genetic variants (Evans et al. 2021; Andersen and Rockman 2022).
 Two particular strains of interest are the laboratory-adapted wild-type strain, N2, and a wild strain from Hawaii, CB4856.
 The genetic diversity between these two strains was shown to underlie multiple phenotypic differences, including aggregation behavior, life history traits, and gene expression (Evans et al. 2021).
-Recombinant inbred lines constructed from crosses between the N2 and CB4856 strains each have unique variants derived from each parental background.
+Recombinant inbred advanced intercross lines (RIAILs) constructed from crosses between the N2 and CB4856 strains each have unique variants derived from each parental background.
 Performed at a large scale, these populations of recombinant individuals are a powerful tool to identify genomic regions that are correlated with phenotypic variation.
-Mapping the natural variation underlying phenotypic differences allows for the dissection of genetic networks involved in important biological processes.
+Two sets of strains are available, comprising one panel of 239 N2xCB4856 RIAILs (set 1; Rockman and Kruglyak 2009) and one panel of 359 QX1430xCB4856 RIAILs (set 2; Andersen et al. 2015), which eliminates the phenotypic effects of npr-1 (Andersen et al. 2014) and reduces the effect of the peel-1 zeel-1 (Seidel et al. 2011) incompatibility.
+Mapping the natural variation underlying phenotypic differences in these RIAILs allows for the dissection of genetic networks involved in important biological processes.
 Many others have taken this approach to study the genetic underpinnings of complex traits (Evans et al. 2021; Andersen and Rockman 2022).

-To characterize the genetic basis for variation in body size and growth in C. elegans, we first performed a longitudinal study of post-embryonic growth in N2 and CB4856 animals.
-Although we observed similar patterns in overall growth dynamics, we also noticed small differences in body size at individual time points across development.
-To study these differences in size, we used linkage mapping to identify three distinct QTL that influence animal size variation.
-We further assessed each QTL independently using chromosome substitution strains and near-isogenic lines.
-Doing so, we validated the chromosome X QTL and identified promising candidate genes that could contribute to the differences in size between the N2 and CB4856 strains.
-Our work provides a framework for future studies to investigate the genetic mechanisms controlling developmental growth and body size in natural populations of C. elegans.
+To characterize the genetic basis for variation in growth in C. elegans, we first performed a longitudinal study of postembryonic growth in N2 and CB4856 animals.
+Although we observed similar

+1Department of Molecular Biosciences, Northwestern University, Evanston, IL 60208, USA, patterns in overall growth dynamics, we also noticed small differences in body size at individual time points across development.
+To study these differences, we used linkage mapping to identify three distinct quantitative trait loci (QTL) that influence animal growth variation.
+We further assessed each OTL independently using chromosome substitution strains and near-isogenic lines.
+Doing so, we validated the chromosome X QTL and identified promising candidate genes that could contribute to the differences in growth between the N2 and CB4856 strains.
+Our work provides a framework for future studies to investigate the genetic mechanisms controlling developmental growth in natural populations of C. elegans.